 Our annual Surviving Winter Appeal raises donations for local older people suffering during the winter months from the combined effects of fuel poverty and social isolation.
 Many self-reliant older people are at risk, particularly if they turn down their heating to save money or become trapped indoors due to bad weather and icy road conditions.

-Stats released by the Office for National Statistics reveal that every year, over the last five years, an average of 520 vulnerable people die from cold weather related deaths in Dorset
+Stats released by the Office for National Statistics reveal that last year there were 730 cold weather related deaths in Dorset

 How Your Donation Will Help